 The phases of coverage are the least popular part of Medicare Part D. Basically the amount you pay towards each drug will change depending on which “phase” you are in.

-There are 4 phases of Medicare Part D. While these phases are important to understand, we recommend not dwelling on them too much as the Annual Estimate Drug Cost will factor them into the total.
+Starting in 2025, there are 3 phases of Medicare Part D. While these phases are important to understand, we recommend not dwelling on them too much as the Annual Estimate Drug Cost will factor them into the total.

 Medicare Part D Enrollment Period